azakic/blowing-simulator/database.md

 - When processing a PDF, create a `Report` entry.
 - Insert all `Measurement` rows linked to that report.
 - Insert a `JettingProtocol` entry linked to the same report.
+- For Fremco reports, insert a `FremcoProtocol` entry linked to the report.

 ---